kichwacoders/katacoda-scenarios/january-jshell/step5.md

 `dataset.getShape()`{{execute}}

-To get the dimentsion of the array use the next command.
+To get the dimension of the array use the next command.

 `dataset.getRank()`{{execute}}